rnag/cookiecutter-rust/README.md

 ## Optional Integrations

-- Option of TravisCI or None
+- Option of GitHub Actions or None

 ## Usage